France: Law

-France does not recognise religious law as a motivation for the enactment of prohibitions; it has long abolished blasphemy laws and sodomy laws (the latter in 1791).
-However, "offences against public decency" (contraires aux bonnes mœurs) or disturbing public order (trouble à l'ordre public) have been used to repress public expressions of homosexuality or street prostitution.
-Since 1999, civil unions for homosexual couples are permitted, and since 2013, same-sex marriage and LGBT adoption are legal.
-Laws prohibiting discriminatory speech in the press are as old as 1881.
+France does not recognise religious law as a motivation for the enactment of prohibitions; it has long abolished blasphemy laws and sodomy laws.
+However, "offences against public decency" or disturbing public order have been used to repress public expressions of homosexuality or street prostitution.

+France generally has a positive reputation regarding LGBTQ rights.
+Since 1999, civil unions for homosexual couples have been permitted, and since 2013, same-sex marriage and LGBT adoption are legal.
 Some consider hate speech laws in France to be too broad or severe, undermining freedom of speech.

 France has laws against racism and antisemitism, while the 1990 Gayssot Act prohibits Holocaust denial.
+In 2024, France became the first nation in the European Union to explicitly protect abortion in its constitution.

 Freedom of religion is constitutionally guaranteed by the 1789 Declaration of the Rights of Man and of the Citizen.
-The 1905 French law on the Separation of the Churches and the State is the basis for laïcité (state secularism): the state does not formally recognise any religion, except in Alsace-Moselle.
-Nonetheless, it does recognise religious associations.
+The 1905 French law on the Separation of the Churches and the State is the basis for laïcité (state secularism): the state does not formally recognise any religion, except in Alsace-Moselle, which continues to subsidise education and clergy of Catholicism, Lutheranism, Calvinism, and Judaism.
+Nonetheless, France does recognise religious associations.
 The Parliament has listed many religious movements as dangerous cults since 1995 and has banned wearing conspicuous religious symbols in schools since 2004.
 In 2010, it banned the wearing of face-covering Islamic veils in public; human rights groups such as Amnesty International and Human Rights Watch described the law as discriminatory towards Muslims.
 However, it is supported by most of the population.